 Our focus is currently on five areas:

-Our blue-chip landmarks are big, epic series that we tend to broadcast on ³ÉÈË¿ìÊÖ One on Sunday evenings.
-Programmes characterised by big filming schedules, big budgets and big ambitions.
-While they maintain a strong linear performance, these series have also been performing fantastically on iPlayer over the last two years, with stunning imagery and internationally renowned talent making them stand out on the platform.
-With an 8.5 million series average, Planet Earth III continues to grow and has a significant audience on iPlayer, showing that natural history is truly evergreen and something viewers will discover on the platform long after its linear TX.
+Our blue-chip series are big, epic pieces that we tend to broadcast on ³ÉÈË¿ìÊÖ One on Sunday evenings.
+They’re characterised by big filming schedules, big budgets and big ambitions.
+These series perform fantastically on iPlayer, with stunning imagery and internationally renowned talent making them stand out on the platform, and as blue-chip natural history is evergreen, people come to them there long after their linear run.

-So our mantra for natural history is innovation.
+Our mantra here is originality.
 There are three areas we want people to think about:

 New subjects